nikhilnam1000/capstone-nikhil-template/README.md

 + Define structured output schemas for forecasting problems and modeling plans
 + Centralize configuration to be reused across all LangGraph nodes

-[TODO] Step 2: Problem parsing and intent extraction
+[DONE] Step 2: Problem parsing and intent extraction
 + Extract forecasting target, horizon, frequency, and constraints from user input

 [TODO] Step 3: Semantic retrieval and RAG integration